Jul 31, 2018

 The Most Expensive Places to Live in London

 For many years now, London has been among the world’s most expensive cities to live.
 A big factor which has contributed to that is the capital’s pricey property market.
+London’s lush green spaces and traditional pubs add to its charm, making it a highly desirable place to live.
 In terms of the average house price, London has seen a substantial increase over the years.
-Particularly in affluent neighbourhoods in London, the high property prices are a testament to the luxury living that the city offers.
+Particularly in affluent neighbourhoods in London, the high property prices are a testament to the luxury living that the city offers, with luxury apartments being key features in these prestigious areas.
+Even the cost of living in these richest areas in London reflects their exclusivity.
 It is estimated that there are nearly 5,900 streets in Greater London on which the average home price is above £1 million.
+These streets are often lined with stunning architecture and elegant Georgian houses, blending history with modernity.
 In comparison, in East England, there are about 1,900 millionaires’ streets and in Scotland – just 109.

 • Kensington Palace Gardens, W8